cosmos/sdk-tutorials/auction/tutorial/01-introduction.md

 # Introduction

+We will begin by setting up your go environment.
 If you have your go environment set up then you skip this part of the tutorial, if you do not, please read the instructions below.

 ## Setups